How can I access and understand citation data?

 What are citations?

-A citation refers to the acknowledgment of one research work by another, typically through referencing it in a publication.
-Citations are often used to track the impact and influence of research within the academic community, serving as a key metric for evaluating the relevance, quality, and reach of scholarly work.
+A citation refers to the acknowledgment of one research work by another—typically by referencing it in a publication.
+Citations help track the academic influence of research and are commonly used as indicators of impact, relevance, and reach.

 Simple citation counts for articles and authors